heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 2.1 Choose tags to follow

 After completing your agreement with DEV's Code of Conduct and Terms and Conditions, DEV will ask you to select tags to follow.
-Selecting tags that align with your interests will help customize your feed, where you'll see content that uses the tag you follow.
+Selecting tags that align with your interests will customize your feed, showing posts that uses the tag you follow.

 You can choose all that apply and click **Continue** to proceed forward.

 ### 2.2 Customize your DEV Account